Community Delivers Input on the Future Design of Arlington ISD’s Berry Elementary

 When asked what they envision for Berry in 10 years, one parent commented, “I would love for Berry to be known as a school where there are top-notch academics, including STEM-focused activities and events, and a focus on fine arts and sports.”

 That vision is on track to become a reality thanks to the input and advice from students, parents, and teachers, paired with a dedicated team of architects and Arlington ISD administrators.

-“I know for a fact that this building will be awesome,” said Kelly Horn, Arlington ISD executive director of plant services, at the charrette with teachers.
+“I know for a fact that this building will be awesome,” said Kelly Horn, Arlington ISD executive director of Facility Services, at the charrette with teachers.
 “I know that we’ve got the right design team, and we’ve had the right kind of input from you and students and parents.”

 Now that the charettes are complete, the design phase will begin.
 The design phase takes about one year followed by approximately 16 months of construction.
 The new Berry will open for the 2023-2024 school year.